snoonetIRC/website/content/community/trollchromosomes.md

 **What sets your community apart from others?**

-* We wanted to be welcoming to people and we’ve been told by numerous users that we’re the friendliest channel on the server.
-Most of our users tell us they haven’t even wandered out to the rest of Snoonet or IRC.
+* We wanted to be welcoming to people and we've been told by numerous users that we're the friendliest channel on the server.
+Most of our users tell us they haven't even wandered out to the rest of Snoonet or IRC.
 But besides the friendliness?
 Imagine all of the openness, humor, and sense of community you feel in both TrollX and TrollY?
-Well that’s what you get with #TrollChromosomes!
+Well that's what you get with #TrollChromosomes!

 **What is your goal with this community?**

 * Being an offshoot of the TrollX/YChromosome(s) communities, we strive to make all trolls happy.
-If you like IRC and you like TrollX and TrollY, then hopefully you’ll enjoy the chat with us.
-We just like having a place where people can hangout and reply to people instantly, instead of like on the website where comments are a lot slower and it’s sometimes not as easy to make friends that way unless you are very active in the communities.
-It’s also easier to make friends in the channel if you’re more of a lurker in the subreddits.
+If you like IRC and you like TrollX and TrollY, then hopefully you'll enjoy the chat with us.
+We just like having a place where people can hangout and reply to people instantly, instead of like on the website where comments are a lot slower and it's sometimes not as easy to make friends that way unless you are very active in the communities.
+It's also easier to make friends in the channel if you're more of a lurker in the subreddits.

 **What is your community (in)famous for?**